If you’re used to wearing men’s suits purchased off the rack, moving up to made to measure suits can be a revelation.

 Made to measure differs from full custom (or “bespoke”) tailoring in that made to measure garments are individually tailored, but constructed using a standard design, where as bespoke tailoring is designed from scratch.

 In general, made to measure will cost more than ready to wear but less than bespoke.
 The obvious reason for this is that they require more manual labor than an off the rack suit, but less than a bespoke suit.

-One of the biggest revelations of wearing a suit that's made to measure is how comfortable it is.
-The suit has literally been tailored to your body, and rather than pinching and binding where it doesn't fit, it is perfectly sized everywhere.
+One of the biggest revelations of wearing made to measure suits is how comfortable it is.
+The suit has literally been tailored to your body, and rather than pinching and binding where it doesn’t fit, it is perfectly sized everywhere.

 This also serves to make the suit more flattering, as there’s not anywhere where the suit is too tight or too baggy.
 A good tailor will also leave ample seam allowances so that as your body changes, the suit can be altered to change along with you.